Skip to main content

 Frequently asked questions

 To further help manage sinus headache symptoms, consider adding peppermint.
-Due to its high menthol content, it can open up nasal passages and relieve sinus pressure.
-Peppermint can be applied topically to relieve headache pain or taken orally in warm drinks like tea.
+With its high menthol content, peppermint can open up nasal passages and relieve sinus pressure.
+You can apply peppermint topically (on the skin) to relieve headache pain, or you can drink peppermint tea.

-Oatmeal can be a comforting and beneficial food when dealing with a sinus infection.
+Oatmeal can be a comforting and helpful food when dealing with a sinus infection.
 It’s rich in vitamins and minerals that can support overall health and boost your immune system.
-Oats also contain antioxidants that can help reduce inflammation in the body, which might be beneficial when dealing with sinus inflammation.
+Oats’ antioxidants may reduce inflammation in the body.

 The bottom line